philhawksworth/hawksworx.com/content/ask-me/anything.md

 I'm happy to answer questions if I can.

 How was this site made?
 What do you do for a living?
 How did you get started?
-Who is your favorite Beatle, Do you only like cats or are dogs ok too?
+Who is your favorite Beatle?
+Do you only like cats or are dogs ok too?

-these are all perfectly reasonable questions.
+These are all perfectly reasonable questions.
 I'm probably not going to give you my PIN number though.

 <form name="ask-me-anything" netlify-honeypot="full-name" action="thanks" netlify>